NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 How it works ?
 -----------------
 Nearby Shops is a **free & Open Source**  Local Market Server.
-Anyone can self-host their local market Instance (server) & and create a free marketplace similar to Instacart, Zomato or Grubhub in just 10 Minutes Installation.
+Anyone can self-host their local market Instance (server) & and create a free marketplace for food delivery and hyperlocal business in just 10 Minutes Installation.

-Save your marketing expenses.
-Submit your market to nearby shops and get free access to existing customers of nearby shops app.

 ### Install with Docker